uffe/awesome-react-components/readme.md

  - [react-aria-modal](https://github.com/davidtheclark/react-aria-modal) - A fully accessible and flexible React modal built according WAI-ARIA Authoring Practices.

-### Notification
+# Notification

-*Toaster / snackbar — Notify the user with a modeless temporary little popup*
+*Notify the user with a modeless temporary little popup.

+I want to notify the user with some information.
+For that I want to use a little popup (e.g. 300px X 70px) for a little period of time that then closes itself.

+Such little popup is also often called toaster or snackbar.

+What is the list of all good react notification libraries?*

  - [react-notification-system](https://github.com/igorprado/react-notification-system) - A complete and totally customizable component for notifications in React.
  - [react-notification](https://github.com/pburtchaell/react-notification) - Snackbar notifications for React.